isomerpages/nlb-mobile-guide/spotlight/wellbeing/2020-04-13-reading-is-to-the-mind-what-exercise-is-to-the-body.md

 ---
 <img src="/images/PL-3-video-banner-image.png">
 <p><q>Reading is to the mind what exercise is to the body.</q> - Richard Steele</p>
-<p>It is important to take care of your mental health and wellbeing as we grapple with a new normal.</p>
+<p>It is important to take care of your mental health and wellbeing as we adapt to a new normal.</p>
 <p>You can perhaps, incorporate mindful practices into your daily routine as a way to cope with anxiety.
 Check out these recommended reads and eResources for tips as we navigate uncharted waters together.
 </p>